-You can block Macros and consequently Macro virus or Macro targeted malware files, from the Internet, from opening & running automatically in your Microsoft Office 2016 programs like Word, Excel or PowerPoint documents using Group Policy in Windows 10.
+You can block Macros and consequently, Macro viruses or Macro targeted malware files, from the Internet, from opening & running automatically in your Microsoft Office programs like Word, Excel, or PowerPoint documents using Group Policy or Registry Editor in Windows 11/10.

-A Macro virus is a virus that takes advantage of Macros that run in Microsoft Office applications such as the Microsoft Word, PowerPoint or Excel.
-Cyber criminals send you a macro-infested payload or a file which will later on download a malicious script, via email and use a subject line that interests or provokes you into opening the document.
+A Macro virus is a virus that takes advantage of Macros that run in Microsoft Office applications such as Microsoft Word, PowerPoint, or Excel.
+Cybercriminals send you a macro-infested payload or a file that will, later on, download a malicious script, via email and use a subject line that interests or provokes you into opening the document.
 When you open the document, a macro runs to execute whatever the task the criminal wants.

-Macro-based malware has made a comeback and is again the rise.
-Microsoft has therefore rolled out a new Group Policy update to all Office 2016 clients on the network that blocks Internet originating macros from loading, in high-risk scenarios, and thus help enterprise administrators prevent the risk of macros.
+Macro-based malware has made a comeback and is again on the rise.
+Microsoft has therefore rolled out a new Group Policy update to all Office clients on the network that blocks Internet originating macros from loading, in high-risk scenarios, and thus helps enterprise administrators prevent the risk of macros.

-Block Macros malware in Office using Group Policy
+Block Macros from running in Office files using Group Policy